AbisheakJacob/Crew_Scheduling/README.md

 Column Generation is the most widely adopted technique which is proven for efficiency solving large scale crew pairing optimization problems.
 Column Generation involves iteratively generating and adding crew pairings (columns) to the solution, focusing on a reduced cost.
 The initial set may consist of basic crew pairings that meet legal and operational requirements.
 Subsequently, the algorithm identifies and adds new pairings that enhance the overall schedule, converge to an optimal solution.
 ![Column_Generation_flowchart](/00_resources/images/Column_Generation.png)

+### Genetic Algorithm
+Population-based probabilistic-search heuristics, for which enumeration and handling of the entire pairing set is computationally-tractable.